This method is mainly tried if less invasive or expensive options have failed or are unlikely to work.

-The levels of the anti-Müllerian hormone, with higher levels indicating higher chances of pregnancy, as well as of live births after in vitro fertilization, even after adjusting for age.
+The levels of the anti-Müllerian hormone with higher levels indicate higher chances of pregnancy and live births after in vitro fertilization, even after adjusting for age.

-Elevation of progesterone (PE) on the day of induction of final maturation is associated with lower pregnancy rates in in vitro fertilization cycles in women undergoing ovarian stimulation with GnRH analogues and gonadotropins.
+Elevation of progesterone (PE) on the day of final maturation induction is associated with lower pregnancy rates in in vitro fertilization cycles in women undergoing ovarian stimulation with GnRH analogs and gonadotropins.

-At this time, compared to a progesterone level below 0.8ng / ml, a level between 0.8 and 1.1ng / ml confers a pregnancy probability ratio of approximately 0.8, and a level between 1, 2 and 3.0ng / ml confers a pregnancy probability ratio between 0.6 and 0.7.
+Compared to a progesterone level below 0.8ng / ml, a level between 0.8 and 1.1ng / ml confers a pregnancy probability ratio of approximately 0.8.
+A status between 1, 2, and 3.0ng / ml confers a pregnancy probability ratio between 0.6 and 0.7.

-On the other hand, the elevation of progesterone does not seem to confer a lower possibility of pregnancy in thawed cycles and cycles with the donation of ovules.
+On the other hand, progesterone elevation does not seem to confer a lower possibility of pregnancy in thawed cycles and cycles with the donation of ovules.

-Characteristics of the cells of the cumulus oophorus and the granular membrane, which are easily aspirated during the recovery of the oocyte.
+Characteristics of the cells of the cumulus oophorus and the granular membrane are easily aspirated during the recovery of the oocyte.

-These cells are closely associated with the oocyte and share the same microenvironment, and the rate of expression of certain genes in these cells is associated with a higher or lower pregnancy rate.
+These cells are closely associated with the oocyte and share the same microenvironment.
+The expression rate of specific genes in these cells is associated with a higher or lower pregnancy rate.

 Other determinants of the result of in vitro fertilization include: